thecreation/jquery-asSwitch/README.md

     //Optional property, if false the function of click will be stop
     clickable: true,

-    //Optional property, if true the asSwitcher can't be used
+    //Optional property, if true the asSwitch can't be used
     disabled: false,

-    //Optional property, the text display when asSwitcher is opened
+    //Optional property, the text display when asSwitch is opened
     ontext: 'ON',

-    //Optional property, the text display when asSwitcher is closed
+    //Optional property, the text display when asSwitch is closed
     offtext: 'OFF',

-    //Optional property, if true, the asSwitcher will be open when initialize
+    //Optional property, if true, the asSwitch will be open when initialize
     checked: true,

-    //Optional property, set the duration time when the asSwitcher from one state to anther
+    //Optional property, set the duration time when the asSwitch from one state to anther
     animation: 200,

     //Optional property, set a namespace for css class